 As a side note, it’s important to understand the distinction between a patient and a client in the context of healthcare.
 In healthcare, the term ‘patient’ refers to an individual under the care of a medical professional, whereas ‘client’ is more commonly used to describe someone receiving services.

 Striking the Right Balance Between Verification and Privacy

 Ah, the dance between ensuring data accuracy and respecting patient privacy.
 It’s a little tricky, isn’t it?
 Ensuring accurate patient identification is not an excuse to invade a patient’s personal space.
 It must be done within the boundaries of HIPAA guidelines.

-Biometric Identification – The High-Tech Way
+3. Biometric Patient Identification – The High-Tech Way

 With technology’s ever-pervading presence, it permeates all aspects of patient care.
 And yes, this includes patient identification, too.
 Fingerprint scans, iris recognition, face recognition—you name it, biometrics are slowly but surely seeping into healthcare.